 Deadline

-Applicants have until April 15, 2024 to register and submit their application file online.
-The jury will meet in May.
-The results will be announced between the end of May and the beginning of June.
+Applicants have until December 31, 2025 to register and submit their application file online.
+The jury will meet in March.
+The results will be announced in April.

-The winners will then be invited to an awards ceremony organized by the foundation in early June, around World Ocean Day.
+The winners will then be invited to an awards ceremony organized by the foundation by May 27th, around World Ocean Day.

 Contacts